Simulation-Software-Engineering/Lecture-Material/06_miscellaneous/tools_alex_slides.md

 - Easy to deploy via Git
 - Should be portable
 - Configuration files not applicable to a system are usually ignored
+- **Warning**: Do not share secrets by accident
 - Checkout other people's dotfiles
-- **Warning**: Do not share secrets by accident

----

-## Terminal

-- [fzf](https://github.com/junegunn/fzf): A command line fuzzy finder
-- Bash prompt (`PS1`)
-    - Show directory
-    - Show branch if in a Git repository
-- Terminal emulator with UTF-8 support
-- Tiling window manager (i3wm, swaywm)

 ---